ofZach/MIT_DrawingPlusPlus/notes/notes.md

   * [Doodle Tunes](https://andreasrefsgaard.dk/project/doodle-tunes/)
   * [An algorithm watching a movie trailer](https://andreasrefsgaard.dk/project/an-algorithm-watching-a-movie-trailer)

+### Assignment

+Make a tool that makes a drawing come to life, that animates it in some way.

 ## Class 06: Tuesday April 07 2020 (remote)

 * angleLengthLine:

 ![angleLengthLine.gif](assets/angleLengthLine.gif "An animation of angleLengthLine")

 * mixDrawings: